GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 vendors](https://github.com/w3ctag/design-reviews/issues/564) is moving in the same direction.

-For example, if a hosting service provides different subdomains per user, an attacker can set `document.domain` to pretend they are the same-origin as another user's page.
-Further, an attacker can host a website under a shared hosting service, which serves sites through the same IP address with different port numbers.
-In that case, the attacker can pretend to be on the same-site-but-same-origin as yours.
+For example, when two pages set `document.domain`, they can pretend as if they are the same-origin.
+This is particularly critical when these pages use a shared hosting service with different subdomains.
+Setting `document.domain` opens up access to all other sites hosted by that same service, which makes it easier for attackers to access your sites.
 This is possible because `document.domain` ignores the port number part of the domain.

 To learn more about the security implications of setting `document.domain`, read ["Document.domain" page on